0rohan-kumar/RE-4D/README.md

 # RE-4D
+> category : solo indie game
 > *Recursive Execution — 4th Dimension*

-A puzzle game built with plain WebGL and JavaScript.
+A puzzle game based on the mechanics of time manipulation.
+We have studied that apart from the 3 dimensions we can access there is the 4th dimension TIME. what if we used time to our advantage to do tasks normally impossible?

+Whenever a file is deleted..its trace remains

-You play as **RE-4D**, an AI virus with only **13 seconds** before the alien antivirus wipes you out.
-Every failed run becomes part of the next one, leaving behind a ghost that perfectly replays your previous attempt.
+You play as **RE-4D**, an implanted virus with only **13 seconds** before the alien antivirus wipes you out.
+Every failed run becomes part of the next one, leaving behind a ghost that replays your previous attempt.
 The entire game revolves around using those ghosts to solve puzzles that would be impossible alone.

 🎮 **Play in your browser:** https://re-4d.vercel.app